canonical/k8s-snap/docs/src/snap/howto/install/offline.md

 ghcr.io/canonical/rawfile-localpv:0.8.0-ck4
 ```

-A list of images can also be found in the `images.txt` file when unsquashing the
+A list of images can also be found in the `images.txt` file when the
-downloaded k8s snap.
+downloaded k8s snap is unsquashed.

 Please ensure that the images used by workloads are tracked as well.